lkrms/pretty-php/README.md

 If you have questions or feedback, I'd love to [hear from you][discuss].

 > `pretty-php` isn't stable yet, so updates may introduce formatting changes
 > that affect your code.
-Locking the `lkrms/pretty-php` package to a specific
-> version is recommended for production workflows.

 ## Features